ppy/osu-wiki/news/2023/2023-08-05-skinning-contest-icons-of-an-era-results.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/MZHOHYw1ysw" frameborder="0" allowfullscreen></iframe>
 </div>

-Considering the fact that this is the 2nd ever skin created by Chromasia for an official skinning contest, we are very impressed with the quality of their work and cannot wait to see what else they have to offer.
-Congratulations on the 2nd place!
+We are very impressed with the quality of their work and cannot wait to see what else they have to offer.
+Congratulations on the 2nd place and, now etched on their profile, a timeless memory.

 ![](/wiki/shared/news/2023-08-05-skinning-contest-icons-of-an-era-results/2nd_badge@2x.png)